ttulka/turmin/README.md

 Turmin is a symbolic machine, making it well-suited for string manipulation.

-To check if an input string of `x`s and `y`s is a palindrome, the first character is “eaten” and compared to the last one.
+To check if an input string of `x`s and `y`s is a palindrome (such as `xx` or `yyxyy`), the first character is “eaten” and compared to the last one.
 If a discrepancy is found, the tape is erased.
 If all characters are eaten without finding a difference, the program prints `1`:

 ```turmin
 j 27